Fort Myers Family Law Attorneys

 When a judge makes a decision in a contested divorce, that decision is binding, meaning it cannot be appealed just because you feel it is unfair.
 Each spouse must honor the terms of these enforceable orders.
 This is part of the reason why many couples explore mediation and other forms of alternative dispute resolution before turning to divorce litigation: In mediation, you retain some control over the outcome and can always choose to walk away from negotiations.
 In a divorce trial, the judge has decision-making authority, and you cannot back out unless you and your spouse can settle the contested issues.

 Divorce orders can be modified in Florida, but only under certain circumstances.
-To change an order involving child custody, child support, or spousal support, you must be able to provide that there has been a substantial change in circumstances that necessitates the modification you are requesting.
+To change an order involving child custody, child support, or spousal support, you must be able to prove that there has been a substantial change in circumstances that necessitates the modification you are requesting.
 These requests often lead to additional conflict, as your former spouse will in all likelihood move to block the proposal.

-Prenuptial and Postnuptial Agreements
+Understanding Prenuptial & Postnuptial Agreements

 Because many marriages do statistically end in divorce, some couples use prenuptial and postnuptial agreements to predetermine how some matters will be handled in the event of a separation.
 This is especially frequent in situations where one or both spouses are high-net-worth individuals.